GitHub4Eddy/p1_monitor/README.md

 # p1_monitor

+--[[ Quickapp P1 Monitor readme

 This Quickapp retrieves energy consumption, energy production, gas and water usage from the (P1 Monitor) energy, gas and water meter.
-This Quickapp uses the software of ztatz.com to get the values from your smart energy meter.
-The ztatz software can run on a Raspberry Pi or in a Docker container.
+This Quickapp uses the software of ztatz.com to get the values from your smart energymeter.
+The ztatz plug-and-play software can run on a Raspberry Pi or in a Docker container.

+The Energy consumption and energy production are added to the HC3 energy panel.
+Use the child devices Todays Consumption and Todays Production to store energy data (kWh) in the Energy Panel.
+And use the child devices Consumption and Production for instantaneous power (Watt) in the Energy Panel calculations.

 Child Devices for:
-- Consumption (Watt)
+- Consumption (Watt) (input for instantaneous power in Energy Panel calculations)
-- Production (Watt)
+- Production (Watt) (input for instantaneous power in Energy Panel calculations)
-- Todays Consumption (kWh)
+- Todays Consumption (kWh) (input for energy panel)
-- Todays Production (kWh)
+- Todays Production (kWh) (input for energy panel)
 - Waterflow (Liter)
 - Consumption High (kWh)
 - Consumption Low (kWh)